Democratic Republic of the Congo: Literature

-Congolese authors use literature as a way to develop a sense of national consciousness amongst the people of the DRC.
+French-language Congolese literature developed particularly from the end of World War II, during the period of the Belgian Congo.
+Early figures included Antoine-Roger Bolamba and Paul Lomami-Tshibamba.

+After independence, Congolese literature diversified, with V. Y. Mudimbe becoming a prominent writer and scholar of the postcolonial period.
+Contemporary Congolese literature includes writers such as In Koli Jean Bofane, Fiston Mwanza Mujila, Sinzo Aanza and Blaise Ndala.

 Music

 Congo has a rich musical heritage, rooted in traditional rhythms.
 The earliest known form of popular partnered dance music in Congo was Maringa, denoting a Kongolese dance practised within the former Kingdom of Loango, encompassing parts of the present-day Republic of the Congo, southern Gabon and Cabinda.
 The style gained popularity in the 1920s–1930s, introducing the "bar-dancing" culture in Léopoldville (now Kinshasa), incorporating unique elements like a bass drum, a bottle as a triangle, and an accordion.